 Every year 300 million ink cartridges end up in North American landfills.
 Staples Canada encourages schools across the country to participate in this program by signing up to receive a free ink cartridge collection bin.
 Order a free ink cartridge recycling bin for your school and help us collect and divert 100,000 cartridges by Earth Day 2015 with the Canada School Recycling program.
-Upon filling the bin, Staples Canada collects the contents for recycling, free of charge.
-The School Ink Bin program was launched in September of 2012.
 Click here for details and to register for your free ink bin.

 In an effort to divert eight-million pounds of electronic waste from landfill sites annually, Staples, alongside its national electronics recycling partner, eCycle Solutions take back end-of-life electronics in almost all Canadian retail locations.
 Recyclable items accepted include PDAs, cell phones, computers, computer parts and more.
 View a complete list of collection sites and accepted recyclable hardware. » click here